Frequently asked questions

 Attire and Memories:

-Remember when you were a small child and went into your grandmother's bedroom and saw a photograph of her in her wedding gown, with your grandfather standing next to her?
 The pictures you take on your wedding day will be passed on to your children, grandchildren, great-grandchildren, and countless family members and friends.
 In this internet age, they will be posted onto social media before you even leave the reception.
 What clothing styles work best for the groomsmen and bridal party?

 • If unsure, consider selecting a classic, understated, timeless style.
 Avant-garde fashion may seem brilliant this season, but it may be reduced to a Halloween costume ten years from now.